DanMorriss/jazz-platform/README.md

 - Web Aim: To check the contract for accesibility
 - W3C HTML checker: to check the HTML
 - W3C CSS checker: to check the CSS

+## Testing

+## Deployment

+GitHub pages was used to deploy the live site as follows:
+1. Login to GitHub
+2. Go to the repositry [DanMorriss/jazz-playform](https://github.com/DanMorriss/jazz-platform)
+3. Click the `Settings` tab
+4. Click the `Pages` tab
+5. Under the 'Build and Deployment' section select the `Deploy from a branch` from the dropdown menu
+6. Select the `main` and `/root` dropdown menu options
+7. Click `save` and after a few minutes the site was live